 Urgent care is not for an emergency or life-threatening condition.
-It is for services you need to prevent serious damage to your health from a sudden illness, injury or complication of a condition you already have.
-Most urgent care appointments do not need pre-approval (prior authorization) and are available within 48 hours of your request for an appointment.
-If the urgent care services you need require a pre-approval, you will be offered an appointment within 96 hours of your request.
+It is for services you need to prevent serious damage to your health from a sudden illness, injury, or complication of a condition you already have.
+Most urgent care appointments do not need pre-approval (prior authorization).
+If you ask for an urgent care appointment, you will get an appointment within 48 hours.
+If the urgent care services you need require a pre-approval (prior authorization), you will get an appointment within 96 hours of your request.

 For urgent care, call your PCP.
-If you cannot reach your PCP, call 1-877-661-6230 (press 2) (TTY 711).
+If you cannot reach your PCP, call 1-877-661-6230 (Option 2) (TTY 711).
 Or you can call the 24/7 CCHP Advice Nurse, to learn the level of care that is best for you.
-Advice Nurses can help you twenty-four (24) hours per day, three hundred sixty five (365) days a year.
-CCHP Advice Nurse: 1-877-661-6230 (press 1)
+Advice Nurses can help you twenty-four (24) hours a day, three hundred sixty five (365) days a year.
+CCHP Advice Nurse: 1-877-661-6230 (Option 1) (TTY 711).